 Product was successfully added to your comparison list.

-Because kefir has many of the components of sourdough, you can make a type of sourdough starter directly from kefir!
-The cultures in the starter will be the same as the kefir so you will know you are getting a wonderful fermented food.
+Because milk kefir has many of the components of sourdough, you can make a type of sourdough starter directly from milk kefir!
+The bacteria and yeasts in the sourdough starter will be the same as in the milk kefir.

 Use Milk Kefir Directly as the “Sourdough Starter”

-Milk kefir can be a direct stand-in for a sourdough starter whether you simply don’t have a sourdough starter going, or you don’t have the time to create the kefir sourdough starter above.
+Milk kefir can be a direct stand-in for a sourdough starter whether you don’t have a sourdough starter going, or you lack the time to create the kefir sourdough starter above.

 Benefits of Using Kefir as Leavening

 Keeping it simple.
-If you are already making milk kefir on a daily basis then you’ve got leavening on-hand.
-Furthermore, if you can use something you’re already making as a sourdough starter then you don’t have to create and maintain a separate sourdough culture.
+If you are already making milk kefir on a daily basis, you’ve got leavening on hand.
+If you can use something you’re already making as a sourdough starter then you don’t have to create and maintain a separate sourdough culture.

 Starting with a Reliable Culture.
 If you have ever tried to create a sourdough starter by catching wild yeasts then you know that it can be hit or miss.
-Some wild yeasts produce great bread, others not so much.
+Some wild yeasts produce great bread, others do not.
 Starting with kefir can give you the peace of mind that only truly established cultures can bring.

-So, definitely give kefir-leavened bread a try.
-You can create truly great bread with three simple ingredients - flour, salt, and kefir.
+Give milk kefir-leavened bread a try.
+You can create truly great bread with three simple ingredients: flour, salt, and kefir.